Learning to Remember, Learn, and Forget in Attention-Based Models: Background and Methods

 The similarity between queries and keys (the ``look-up'' step) determines the extent to which each value contributes to the output.
 Linear Transformers~\cite{Schlag_etal21_linetran} omit the softmax, in which case the KV cache can be replaced by a fixed-size attention matrix, updated in-place for every new incoming token with a ``Hebbian'' update:

 However, if the new key \(\bm{k}_t\) is not orthogonal to previously stored keys, the update will partially overwrite older memories. \citeauthor{Schlag_etal21_linetran} demonstrated the limited capacity of linear transformers and implemented an error-correcting delta rule to mitigate this issue.
-This idea has been later expanded to improve performance and trainability \cite{Sun_etal24_remetran,liu2024longhorn,Yang_etal24_gatedelt}.\\ Given this interference, should the model prioritize learning to map new key–value pairs, or preserve the relationships from earlier pairs?
+This idea has been later expanded to improve performance and trainability \cite{Sun_etal24_remetran,liu2024longhorn,yang2025gated}.
+Given this interference, should the model prioritize learning to map new key–value pairs, or preserve the relationships from earlier pairs?

 Recently, \citeauthor{bonnet2025bayesian} proposed MESU, a mathematically grounded approach to solve such dilemma from a Bayesian framework.
 MESU formalizes forgetting to prevent a vanishing learning rate thus avoiding catastrophic remembering~\cite{kaushik2021understanding}.
 Building on this idea, we treat the self-attention memory update as a Bayesian inference problem that includes formalized forgetting.